Ordering Information

 The order formula code for this part.
 This code determines the method to be used in computing the order quantity for a part.

-Note: If the order formula code is 9, the safety stock will default to 10% (standard for code 9).
+If the order formula code is 9, the safety stock defaults to 10% (standard for code 9).
 The safety stock code must be "%" for OFC 9.

-Note: For more information regarding order formula codes, see the Order Formula Codes Summary.
+For more information regarding order formula codes, refer to the Order Formula Codes Summary.

 Package Quantity The quantity of parts purchased from a vendor in a single package.
 If the vendor sells the part in quantities of 10, then the minimum quantity that can be ordered is 10.